jakobharder/anno1800-jakobs-mods/mods/addon-upgradable/README.md

 Available: all

 Thanks to
-- redzmey1 for Russian translation
+- @m_belonosov, redzmey1 for Russian translation
 - MSHS for Korean translation
 - @Petritant for French translation
 - Aveneger432 for Polish translation